cysouw/diathesis/text/c01_introduction.md

 ### Isolated object diatheses

 The situation with object diatheses is reversed from the previously discussed subject diatheses.
 With object diatheses, isolated diatheses are much more widespread and they occur with a wide variety of role-remappings, see [@fig:objectdiatheses].
-In contrast, chained diatheses are less widespread and can always be analysed as a combination of multiple isolated diatheses.^[The lower right part of the figure is left empty because such alternations are not diatheses.
-The dropping or addition is expected behaviour for an adjunct, and a change from zero to zero amounts to nothing.]
+In contrast, chained diatheses are less widespread and can mostly be analysed as a combination of multiple isolated diatheses.

+The top left diatheses in [@fig:objectdiatheses] are demotions, while the bottom left ones are promotions.
+The bottom right is completely empty because these remappings are not diatheses anymore, but simply optional marking.
+There is a strong tendency for object demotions to be either unmarked or marked by reflexive pronouns in German, while the object promotions are typically marked by preverbs or obligatory adverbs.
+The exception to this generalisation are the so-called locative and delocative diatheses.
+With those, promotions (locatives) are formally unmarked, while demotions (delocatives) are marked by preverbs or obligatory adverbs.
+I have currently no explanation for this rather clear markedness pattern.

 ![Names for isolated remappings without involvement of the subject](figures/objectdiatheses.png){#fig:objectdiatheses}

-I will discuss the different role-remappings from [@fig:objectdiatheses] in three subsections.
-First, I will look at the various kinds of applicatives and antipassives (mid left and mid top), then at the drops and additions (right and bottom), and finally at the symmetrical exchanges (on the diagonal).
-Note that the bottom right part of [@fig:objectdiatheses] is completely empty because these remappings are no diatheses anymore.
+I will discuss the different role-remappings from [@fig:objectdiatheses] in four subsections.
+First, I will look at the various kinds of applicatives and antipassives (mid left and mid top), then at the objectives and deobjectives (top right and left bottom), followed by locative and delocative diatheses (mid bottom and mid right), and finally at the symmetrical exchanges (on the diagonal).

 #### Applicatives & antipassives {.unnumbered}